aletheia-foundation/aletheia-admin/README.md

 ## Contact us  :email:

-You can email us at contact@aletheia-foundation.io If you want to contact one of the maintainers individually kademorton@protonmail.com / roo2@protonmail.com
+You can email us at contact@aletheia-foundation.io If you want to contact one of the maintainers individually you can reach us at kademorton@protonmail.com / roo2@protonmail.com

 ## Find out more and get involved  :bowtie: